 - If, at the 90 minute mark, the liquid still appears milk-like in consistency, keep going.
 There is no definitive time because stoves and pots are all very different.
 The benefit of using a plant based milk is that, provided you're stirring often and it's on a low heat, it's harder to burn or overcook than dairy milk.

 - Once the milk is condensed to your liking, take it off the heat and allow it to cool.
 Store in an airtight container in the fridge.
 It should thicken considerably once cooled, milk dependent.
-It keeps well for a couple of weeks.
+It keeps well for a couple of weeks in the fridge.